glebtsereteli/Figgy/docs/pages/api/figgy/setup.md

 > `Figgy.Section(name, [scoped?], [open?])` ➜ :Struct:.:Figgy:

-Creates a struct at the current scope (Root or Window), represented as a :DBG Section:.
+Creates a struct at the current scope (Root or :Window:), represented as a :DBG Section:.

-Once called, the previous non-Section scope (Root or Window) becomes inaccessible.
+Once called, the previous non-Section scope (Root or :Window:) becomes inaccessible.
 All following Widgets will be created in the context of the current Section.
 Call this method again to switch scope to another Section.

 ::: tip
 Call :.NoScope(): before :.Section(): to mark the upcoming Section as **unscoped**.
 This prevents a struct from being created, keeps the current scope unchanged, and makes the Section behave as a purely visual :DBG Section:.